Who can apply

-Owner occupiers, landlords or private tenants can get assistance to carry out adaptations, provided there is a person with a disability living in the house.
+Owner occupiers, landlords or private tenants can get help to carry out adaptations, provided there is a person with a disability living in the house.

 What you can use it for

-Only works recommended by your local occupational therapist (unless otherwise agreed by the local health trust and the Housing Executive) can be considered for grant aid.
+Only works recommended by your local occupational therapist (unless agreed differently by the local health trust and the Housing Executive) can be considered for grant aid.
 Typical work may include:

 - improving access to your bathroom, living room or bedroom

 - making the preparation and cooking of food easier - for example, by enlarging the kitchen or providing low-level units

 - adapting lighting or heating controls

 - improving your heating system